Dean Roper

-Dean Roper (December 26, 1938 – August 19, 2001) was an American stock car driver from Fair Grove, Missouri.
+Carol Dean Roper (December 26, 1938 – August 19, 2001) was an American stock car driver from Fair Grove, Missouri.
 Roper won three consecutive USAC Stock Car championships between 1981 and 1983.
 He also competed part time in the NASCAR Winston Cup Series and ARCA Racing Series.
 He was also the father of NASCAR driver Tony Roper.

 Racing career

 Local tracks

 Roper was an accomplished dirt late model racer in the Midwest.
 Roper's racing career began in 1960.
 He won five St. Louis area track titles from 1967 to 1973.

 USAC

 Roper won the USAC Stock Car Championship three consecutive years, 1981, 82 and 83.
 Roper won 10 races in USAC, including four on the Springfield Mile.

 NASCAR

 Roper made his NASCAR debut at the 1983 Daytona 500, driving for Mueller Brother's Racing.
 Roper started 27th in the Evinrude Outboard Motors Pontiac, and was able to avoid problems to come home 15th, six laps down.
 Roper would run one other race that season at Talladega, starting 30th and finishing 18th at the Winston 500.
 Roper would run three races in 1984, once again running for the Mueller Brother's Racing team.
 Roper would finish 16th at the 1984 Daytona 500.
 Roper would also run the first Talladega race, where oil pump problems left him 28th, and the Firecracker 400, finishing 21st.
 Roper's final NASCAR attempt came in 1985, missing the Daytona 500 driving for Ron Spohn.